AndrewWPhillips/eggql/README.md

 }
 ```

-A critical part of any server in Go is using the `context.Context` type.
-It allows all processing associated with a client request to be tidily terminated.
-This is most commonly used for a timeout for a request in case anything is taking too long or has completely stalled.

-Using **eggql** a resolver function can (optionally) take a 1st parameter of `context.Context`.
-You should almost always use a context in your resolver function unless you are sure it will always execute quickly and there is no chance of delay (eg the database could be offline or the network might be slow).
-Moreover, since GraphQL queries can return lists and nested queries, a single GraphQL request can cause a cascade of queries taking a long time even if each individual query does not.
-The context approach can mitigate problems of overload due to poorly designed GraphQL queries or even a deliberate DOS attack.

-To demonstrate I have added a `context.Context` parameter to the resolver function and added a loop with calls to `Sleep()` to simulate a process that may take a long time to run.
+For resolvers that may take a long time to run or block on I/O you should also provide a **context** parameter.
+In the code below I have added `context.Context` as the 1st parameter of the `Random()` function and added a loop with a call to `Sleep()` to simulate a lengthy process.
 To enable the context I use the `http.TimeOutHandler()` specifying a time limit of 2 seconds.
-If the resolver function is still running after 2 seconds the context `ctx` will be cancelled and the function can return as soon as it discovers that it's result is no longer required.
+If the resolver function is still running after 2 seconds the context `ctx` will be cancelled and the function will return (with an error) as soon as it discovers that it's result is no longer required.

 ```go
 type Query struct {